When you’re shipping freight to Hawaii, most businesses adopt one of two approaches:

 Understanding the True Costs of Hawaii Freight

 Evaluating the effectiveness of your supply chain can feel like a daunting task.
 Especially for larger companies, the number of pieces, players, and touchpoints can feel overwhelming.
 However, even if you start with small, incremental changes, you can create significant impacts.
 Moving to direct service to Hawaii is one of these small (but key!) changes that can impact your Hawaii supply chain in three areas.
 Here’s why:

 1. Fewer Taxes and Lower Costs

-Shipping freight intrastate in Hawaii is unique.
-Ocean freight moving between islands is subject to more taxes than those sent from the mainland.
-This means that if your current solution routes goods through a central warehousing hub in Honolulu you are probably paying more than you should for Hawaii freight.
+First and foremost, ocean freight moving interisland is subject to more taxes than those sent from the mainland.
+This means that if your current solution routes goods through a central warehousing hub in Honolulu, you are probably paying more than you should for Hawaii freight.
 The Hawaii State General Excise Tax varies depending on the island.
 However, you can expect to pay around 4.5% more for intrastate freight than you would for goods originating on the mainland.
 Take a look at this break down of the specific tax rates for each of the islands of Hawaii to see how much more you are paying.